Citrix Gateway data source

 You can also add more instances to an agent or remove instances associated with an agent.
 You can also remove the agent and it’s associated instances from Citrix Analytics.

 Flip an agent site card and do one of the following:

 Add or Remove instances.
 You can add more Gateway instances to an agent and enable Analytics on the virtual servers configured on those instances.
 You can also remove instances added to an agent.
 When you dissociate an instance from an agent, Citrix Analytics cannot communicate with that instance.

 Remove from Citrix Analytics.
-After you remove an agent site, Citrix Analytics stops collecting data from the instances associated with that agent, but all the previously processed data is available for the duration of the retention period.
+After you remove an agent site, Citrix Analytics stops collecting data from the instances associated with that agent.
+But all the previously processed data is available during the retention period.